-You can’t pay your tax.
-And even you have interest penalties.
-The IRS payment plans provide options to ease this burden on taxpayers.
-However, IRS installment agreement isn’t for everyone.
-First, check if you’re eligible for an IRS tax installment plan, and then find the right IRS installment plan for your financial situation.
+Struggling to pay your tax bill?
+You are not alone.
+The IRS payment plans ease this burden on taxpayers.
+However, not everyone qualifies for these plans.
+The first step is to understand if you are eligible for an IRS installment agreement, and then choose the right plan for your financial situation.

 The IRS will apply interest and a monthly late payment penalty for your unpaid taxes by the final payment date.
-Besides, there’s also a penalty for failure to file a tax return.
-Even if you can’t pay your balance in full, at least you should file timely.
+Besides, there is also a penalty for failure to file a tax return.
+Even if you cannot pay your balance in full, at least you should file timely.

 What is the IRS Installment Plan?